Chasing Ghosts: North Carolina and how to move on from an icon

 1. Roy Williams (2003-present), 453-133 (.773), 5 Final Fours, 3 NCAA championships (2005, 2009, 2017) -- Williams famously turned down an offer to return to his alma mater three years prior, but one week after coaching Kansas to a national championship appearance, announced that he'd return to the program where he'd spent a decade as an assistant under Smith.
 It took Williams little time to turn the page on the Doherty era, guiding the Heels to a national title (the first of Williams' career) in his second year, and another four years later.

-UNC has not been without hiccups during Williams' 15-year-tenure -- an academic scandal involving Tar Heels players cast a pall over the program from 2011 until its conclusion in 2017, the P.J.
-Hairston and Rashad McCants episodes cast the program in an unflattering light, and most notable to a certain cross-section of fans, Williams endured a six-season drought without reaching the Final Four (2010-15).
+UNC has not been without hiccups during Williams' 15-year tenure -- an academic scandal involving Tar Heels players cast a pall over the program from 2011 until its conclusion in 2017; the P.J.
+Hairston and Rashad McCants episodes cast the program in an unflattering light; and most notable to a certain cross-section of fans, Williams endured a six-season drought without reaching the Final Four (2010-15).
 But Williams ultimately withstood all of those trials -- the Heels made back-to-back title games and won it all in 2017 -- and continues to shepherd a program whose name is arguably more synonymous with college basketball than that of any other university.

 Roundtable: How North Carolina maintained, but moved on